Florida Atlantic Owls Logo

 Florida Atlantic Owls Logo 1983

-The logo looks like a round seal consisting of several concentric rings.
+The logo resembles a round seal with several concentric rings.
 In the center is a monogram of lowercase letters “f,” “a,” and “u” overlaid on each other.
 In the wide frame is the inscription “FLORIDA ATLANTIC UNIVERSITY.”
-Two bold dots separate it from the name of the city of Boca Raton, where the main campus of the educational institution is built.
+Two bold dots separate it from the name of the city of Boca Raton, where the institution’s main campus is located.
 The color scheme remains blue and white.

 1989 – 1993